Lower back strength plays a central role in sports performance, allowing us to produce and maintain an athletic posture by stabilizing the spine.

 A sport like soccer, for example, requires a lot of endurance in the lower back muscles as opposed to raw strength, which means something like heavy deadlifts for lower back training may not align with the particular demands of the sport.

 Instead, exercises that produce high activation in the lower back muscles but don’t overburden the spine will be better suited to reduce muscle fatigue under prolonged periods of contraction.

-Strength and conditioning research has helped to illustrated that building a strong core improves performance in sport.
-Core strength however depends on a balance of strength and endurance across all of the muscles that make up to torso — weak or underdeveloped muscles ultimately lead to breakdowns in performance and increase the risk of injury.
+Strength and conditioning research has helped to illustrate that building a strong core improves performance in sport.
+Core strength, however, depends on a balance of strength and endurance across all of the muscles that make up to the torso — weak or underdeveloped muscles ultimately lead to breakdowns in performance and increase the risk of injury.

 The lower back, in particular, is an area of the body that is underdeveloped in many athletes and as a result, is among the most injured body parts in all of sports.
 If you are serious about improving your core strength, make sure that you are including plenty of lower back exercises in your training program.